zetxqx/gateway-api-inference-extension/site-src/guides/epp-configuration/config-text.md

 schedulingProfiles:
 - ....
 - ....
+saturationDetector:
+  ...
+featureGates:
+  ...
 ```

 The first two lines of the configuration are constant and must appear as is.

+The plugins section defines the set of plugins that will be instantiated and their parameters.
+This section is described in more detail in the section [Configuring Plugins via text](#configuring-plugins-via-text)

+The schedulingProfiles section defines the set of scheduling profiles that can be used in scheduling
+requests to pods.
+This section is described in more detail in the section [Configuring Plugins via YAML](#configuring-plugins-via-yaml)

+The saturationDetector section configures the saturation detector, which is used to determine if special
+action needs to eb taken due to the system being overloaded or saturated.
+This section is described in more detail in the section [Saturation Detector configuration](#saturation-detector-configuration)

+The featureGates sections allows the enablement of experimental features of the IGW.
+This section is
+described in more detail in the section [Feature Gates](#feature-gates)

+## Configuring Plugins via YAML

+The set of plugins that are used by the IGW is determined by how it is configured.
+The IGW is
+primarily configured via a configuration file.

+The configuration defines the set of plugins to be instantiated along with their parameters.
+Each plugin can also be given a name, enabling the same plugin type to be instantiated multiple
+times, if needed (such as when configuring multiple scheduling profiles).

+Also defined is a set of SchedulingProfiles, which determine the set of plugins to be used when scheduling
+a request.
+If one is not defined, a default one names `default` will be added and will reference all of
+the instantiated plugins.

+The set of plugins instantiated can include a Profile Handler, which determines which SchedulingProfiles
+will be used for a particular request.
+A Profile Handler must be specified, unless the configuration only
+contains one profile, in which case the `SingleProfileHandler` will be used.

+In addition, the set of instantiated plugins can also include a picker, which chooses the actual pod to which
+the request is scheduled after filtering and scoring.
+If one is not referenced in a SchedulingProfile, an
+instance of `MaxScorePicker` will be added to the SchedulingProfile in question.

 The plugins section defines the set of plugins that will be instantiated and their parameters.
 Each entry in this section has the following form: